arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="adding-a-video-player-control-to-a-windows8-app" />
 #### Task 2 - Adding a video player control to a Windows 8.1 app ####

-In this task you will create a new store app from scratch and add video control linked to a smooth streaming video uploaded to Windows Azure Media Services.
+In this task you will create a new store app from scratch and add video control linked to a smooth streaming video uploaded to Microsoft Azure Media Services.

 1. Download and install the [Microsoft Smooth Streaming Client SDK for Windows 8.1] (http://visualstudiogallery.msdn.microsoft.com/0170c67c-c183-4fee-8dd4-c2b44d710d40).